Greenlight logo

 Young teen on wheelchair coaching and playing tennis while earning money for his Greenlight Savings Goals

-8. Work as a summer camp counselor.
+8. Become a summer camp counselor.

 Many summer camps enlist the help of teens to fill their counselor positions — at day camps or sleepaway residential camps.
 If you enjoyed camp as a kid, you might enjoy being a camp counselor for others, too.
+If you need experience first, look for counselor-in-training programs.

 Help and teach other students by becoming a tutor.
 Figure out what subjects you feel comfortable teaching — like Math or English.
 Then, spread the word about your services with friends and family.

-10. Start dog walking.
+10. Start dog walking or pet-sitting.

 Most adults don’t have summers off, and many of them need help taking care of their pets during the day.
 If you’re a dog lover (like us), consider offering dog walking services to your neighbors.

 Blogs are a great way to make passive income while building up your personal brand.
-Blog about baseball, dance, makeup or anything else you’re passionate about.
+Blog about baseball, dance, makeup, or anything else you’re passionate about.
 If your blog gets enough visitors, you can monetize it with ads.

-12. Start a YouTube channel.
+13. Start a YouTube channel or podcast.

 Two teens girls hanging out in the bedroom talking about Greenlight's cash rewards for referring friends

-14. Work as an intern at an established company.
+15. Intern at an established company.

-15. Work as an intern for a small business.
+16. Work as an intern for a small business.

 If you live closer to smaller businesses, consider asking the owner if they can hire you as an intern.
 Typically, smaller businesses can help you gain hands-on experience, like assisting customers online or helping create a marketing strategy.

-16. Work as a babysitter.
+17. Work as a babysitter.

-17. Become a lifeguard.
+18. Become a lifeguard.

 What better way to spend your summer than on the beach?
 If you’re at least 16 years old, a sunset lover, and can swim well, consider applying for a lifeguard position at your nearest beach.
 You’ll typically need training, CPR certification and a passing score on any swimming tests.
 No beach, no problem — community pools are always hiring too.